highchair/artinruins-com/_property/atlantic-degras.md

 images:
   - url: atlantic-degras-ec-2003-11-09.jpg
     caption: 'Photo by Edward Connors for the National Register Nomination — Building 9, Atlantic-Degras Building (1895-1900, 1908-1920)'
+    alt: 'Detailed descriptions of the architecture of each building in this complex are in the History section of the article'
   - url: pbdc-ec-2003-11-17.jpg
     caption: 'Photo by Edward Connors for the National Register Nomination — Building 14 of the PBDC complex, Office/Storage Building (1908–1918)'
   - url: pbdc-ec-2003-11-18.jpg